 Does your organization have a need for a PSA, commercial, social media, or other video content?
 Reach out to email@example.com to tell us more about your project.

 monthly creative challenges

 Led by our community members, these monthly challenges are intended to stretch and build our artists’ creative muscles to keep them actively producing work.

-Parallels is a short film created by Evolve students and produced by the Evolve team, about the special relationship between two teenage brothers, Ray and Ricky, one of whom is on the autism spectrum.
+Parallels is a short film about the special relationship between two teenage brothers, Ray and Rick, one of whom is on the autism spectrum.
 The film follows the brothers through a seemingly normal day at home, at school, and out in the world.
 In reflecting about the day’s events with their counselor, each brother discovers something about the other -- and about themselves.

 about the film

 In the summer of 2017, more than a dozen teens and young adults with autism, in partnership with the Evolve team and film industry professionals, collectively wrote the script for Parallels, a short film about the special relationship between a young teenager on the autism spectrum and his brother.

 “A lot of things about Parallels make me proud, but I am most proud of being an autistic person and representing a person with autism in our film,” said Joe Hnath, the 18-year-old actor playing the role of the autistic brother, Rick, in the film.
 “I have a brother in real life, so this experience has reminded me of my own family and it has inspired me to look into producing, directing, and acting as a career.”

 The production of Parallels offered a unique opportunity for the participants to pursue their love of filmmaking while gaining professional skills that are transferable to any work environment.